 - Be respectful of Islamic traditions and don't wear revealing clothing.

-- African societies are conservative towards gays and lesbians; same-sex relationships are a cultural taboo, and there are very few openly gay communities.
+- African societies are conservative towards the LGBTIQ+ community; same-sex relationships are a cultural taboo, and there are very few openly gay communities.
 Officially, homosexuality (male, female or both) is illegal in many African countries, with homosexual acts risking the death penalty in Mauritania and in parts of Nigeria, Somalia and Sudan.

 - Although prosecutions rarely occur, discretion is key and public displays of affection should generally be avoided, advice which applies to both homosexual and heterosexual couples.